-Besides the remedies offered by the University (e.g. emergency removal) a student or employee can petition the Chester County Court of Common Pleas for Protection from Abuse (PFA) or a Protection from Sexual Violence or Intimidation (PSVI) order.
+Besides the remedies offered by the University (e.g. emergency removal) a student or employee can petition the Philadelphia Court of Common Pleas for a Protection from Abuse (PFA) or a Protection from Sexual Violence or Intimidation (PSVI) order.
 These orders can supplement the relief offered by campus authorities.
-Information on both actions including the times when these actions can be filed can be found on the website for the Philadelphia Court of Common Pleas.
-West Chester University police officers as well as the Office for Diversity, Equity and Inclusion also can inform students and employees about filing a petition.
+Information on both actions including the times when these actions can be filed can be found on the Philadelphia Family Court website.

-Once the order is signed by the Court it is a good idea to give a copy of the order to the Philadelphia Police Department and your local police department.
-If the defendant violates the order on the Philadelphia Center, the Philadelphia Police Department can arrest the defendant for Indirect Criminal Contempt and, if the order prohibits the defendant from entering campus, arrest the defendant for trespass.
+Once the order is signed by the Court it is a good idea to give a copy of the order to the Philadelphia Police Department and/or your local police department.
+If the defendant violates the order on the Philadelphia campus of West Chester University the Philadelphia Police Department can arrest the defendant for Indirect Criminal Contempt and, if the order prohibits the defendant from entering campus, arrest the defendant for trespass.